sail3n/CurrencyExchangeRate/PROJECT_DESCRIPTION.md

 ## Project Description

 > This project allow users to view currency exchange rates displayed from third party API.
-User can select 'From' and 'To' currencies and and enter amount.
+User can select 'From' and 'To' currencies and  enter the amount.
 On submission exchange amount will be displayed along with exchange rate.

 ## What is your motivation for creating this project?